thavan/thavan/_drafts/2018-02-21-web-programming-with-python-3-cgi-get-post.md

   - apache
 ---

-If you have read the [previous post](/python/web-programming-with-python-1-web-servers/), we stopped after introducing web servers.
+If you read the previous post, we stopped after introducing web servers.
 In this post, we write very simple web application using cgi programming.

 CGI stands for Common Gateway Interface.
 Let's say we received a web request, and we want to process that request with Python.
 CGI is basically a script that is run by the web server whenever a request is received.
 The script can be a Python script or a Shell script or Ruby script.
 Let's create a Python cgi script to process our request.